mdn/browser-compat-data/schemas/collector-report.md

 ### `__version`

-The `__version` string is a required property and the version of https://github.com/foolip/mdn-bcd-collector that collected the report.
+The `__version` string is a required property and the version of mdn-bcd-collector that collected the report.

 ### `results`

 The `results` object is a required property and maps the collection page endpoint to an array of test results.
 There must be at least one key in the map.
-Each key must start with `https://mdn-bcd-collector.appspot.com/tests/`.

 ### `userAgent`